-Professor Patrick Emmenegger (University of St. Gallen) is in charge of the GOVPET leading house, which is comprised of an interdisciplinary team of researchers from the University of St. Gallen, the University of Lausanne, SFIVET Zollikofen and the University of Cologne.
-Launched in July 2015, this leading house conducts comparative analyses of VET system governance in various countries.
-Its research findings broaden and deepen our understanding of the strengths, weak-nesses and conditions for successful decentralised cooperation, adaptability and social inclusion in VET systems.
+Headed by Professor Patrick Emmenegger (University of St. Gallen) and Professor Giuliano Bonoli (University of Lausanne), the GOVPET Leading House is comprised of an interdisciplinary team of researchers from the University of St. Gallen, the University of Lausanne, and Germany’s University of Cologne.
+The GOVPET Leading House explores the manner in which the Swiss VPET system and comparable VET systems in other countries are governed.
+Our research provides insights that broaden and deepen our understanding of the strengths, weaknesses and success factors of decentralised cooperation, adaptability and social inclusion in VET systems.

 The GOVPET Leading House’s research programme explores the systemic governance of dual-track VET systems.
 Our current research focuses on four topics: (1) public-private partnerships within VET systems, (2) impact of technological transitions on VET, (3) social inclusion within VET systems, especially with regard to migrants and asylum seekers, and (4) transfer of VET expertise to societies that do not have a tradition of VET.